CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 ## Download the workshop code

 After you have installed Docker, let's get the code that we'll use in the workshop.
-We'll go through what these steps mean in the workshop step, but it would be good to do this before you get to Canberra as it can take a while to download.
+We'll go through what these instructions mean in the workshop step, but it would be good to do this before you get to Canberra as it can take a while to download.
 The image we are downloading is about 1GB in size.

 1) Start the Docker application you have just installed.